AdamDivall/CfCT-Amazon-GuardDuty/readme.md

     ]
     ```

 4. Update the `manifest.yaml` and configure the `deployment_targets` and `regions` accordingly based on your needs.
-The deployment target should be the AWS Control Tower Management Account since the Lambda Function that is invoked uses API Calls that are run are only available to the Master Account.
+The deployment target should be the AWS Control Tower Management Account since the Lambda Function that is invoked uses API Calls that are run are only available to the Master Account whilst the region should be configured to the Control Tower home region.

     ```yaml
     - name: Enable-Amazon-GuardDuty